Marriott Rewards® Premier Plus Credit Card

 If you stay in a hotel at least a couple of nights a year and you prefer to stay within the Marriott or Starwood’s portfolio each time, the Marriott Rewards Premier Plus Credit Card can be a smart addition to your wallet.
 The rewards rate for stays within their large portfolio of properties can be generous and you’ll earn a free night each year of card ownership.
 That makes the $95 annual fee well worth it.

-The Marriott Rewards Premier Plus Credit Card pays 6 points for every dollar you spend at one of the hotels in the Marriott-SPG-Ritz Carlton portfolio.
+The Marriott Rewards Premier Plus Credit Card pays 6 points for every dollar spent at over 6,700 participating Marriott Rewards® and SPG® hotels.
 That can help you earn free stays fast.

 What those points are worth varies, as Marriott assigns each of its properties a category, or ranking on a scale of 1 to 9 with Category 9 requiring the highest number of points (45,000) to redeem for a night and Category 1 requiring the lowest (7,500).